jxson/beamer/doc/beam.md

 --mime, -m <media-type:extenions>

   Define extra media-types.
 If an unknown media-type is encountered when looking up a files extension it will be set to 'aplication/octet-stream' by default.
-If this is undesired use `--mime` to add a mapping for example `--mime text/x-markdown:md,markdown`
+If this is undesired use `--mime` to add a mapping.
+For example `--mime text/x-markdown:md,markdown` will use the content type "text/x-markdown" for md, and markdown extensions.

 ## DISCUSSION